pgroom/ChargeHQ/README.md

 Python script to take solar data from a local Enphase Envoy and push it to the ChargeHQ API.
-Created because ChargeHQ is unable to support Enphase nativley.
+Created because ChargeHQ is unable to support Enphase nativley due to Enphase 3rd party access policy.

 ChargeHQ specific information available from https://chargehq.net/kb/push-api